By John O'Rourke May 17, 2022

 What is Financial Reporting?

-Financial reporting refers to processes and practices that provide stakeholders an accurate depiction of the finances of an enterprise, including its revenues, expenses, profits, capital, and cash flow.
+The financial reporting process provides stakeholders an accurate depiction of the finances of an enterprise, including its revenues, expenses, profits, capital, and cash flow.
 The enterprise could be a private or public company, non-profit, government agency, higher education institution, or other organization.

 The primary financial statements that are produced through the financial reporting process include the following: